Quick Start

 3

-count.set(c => c + 1)
+count(c => c + 1)

-Updates the signal.
-The function receives the current value and returns the new one.
+Updates the signal — call it with the new value, or a function that receives the current value and returns the next. count.set(c => c + 1) is an equivalent explicit form.
 The DOM updates immediately.

 No Re-renders